projectriff-archive/domino/README.md

 ```[bash]
 Aruba:domino trisberg$ python3 ./domino.py
 riff is for functions
-Domino is FaaS Acceptance Test Suite for Windows
+Domino is FaaS Acceptance Test Suite for riff on Windows

 ***[ setup ]***
 == checking riff version